-You'll see in Track if your place is confirmed.
+You'll see in your application if your place is confirmed.

-- If your firm choice is unconditional, the place is yours! - If your place is conditional, the university or college will update your status when they have your exam results, or other evidence you've met the conditions. - You may be unsuccessful if you don't meet the conditions - in this case, you can use Clearing to apply for more courses.
+- ► If your firm choice is unconditional, the place is yours! - If your place is conditional, the university or college will update your status when they have your exam results, or other evidence you've met the conditions. - You may be unsuccessful if you don't meet the conditions - in this case, you can use Clearing to apply for more courses. - If you change your mind and no longer want your firm choice, you can use the 'decline my place' button in your application to use Clearing to find another place.